 I have consciously tried not to study too much by way of techniques and as far as colours go, I have been diagnosed as partially color blind, (whatever that is) so, creating art became more than only using what I learnt but more of learning as I went along and to this day that is one of the fundamental disciplines I use to create my expressions.
 I feel practicing in this way brings into existence a unique permanency and I am still practicing which have resulted in a few extraordinary manifestations.

 What I never expected was choosing to like some pieces more than others and developing a profound attachment to an object I found had little to no value as a creative piece.
-Some may beg to differ and that’s ok, but I found this to be a problem as I was now having to decide what pieces to sell and what pieces to keep.
-This of course took too much time and I even managed to turn down sales on this basis which begged a lot of questions.
-What was I painting for? before then all I knew was that I wanted to paint because I knew I was capable but now there was a problem!
+Some may beg to differ and that’s ok, but I found this to be a problem as it was with great difficulty having to decide what pieces to sell and what pieces to keep.
+This of course took too much time andI managed to turn down sales on this basis which begged a lot of questions.
+What was I painting for?
+Before then, I knew I wanted to paint because I knew I was capable but now there was a problem!
 Decisions, decisions.